 A Boynton Beach, FL, establishment is now recalling jalapeno peppers because they may be contaminated with Salmonella, a potentially deadly foodborne pathogen.
 The potential for contamination was noted during routine testing by a retail store which revealed the presence of the bacteria.
 Signs and symptoms of Salmonella food poisoning may include nausea, abdominal pain, vomiting, fever, and diarrhea (which may be bloody or watery).

 Free South Florida Produce Jalapeno Pepper Recall Lawsuit Evaluation: If you or a loved one has been diagnosed with Salmonella food poisoning after eating South Florida Produce jalapeno peppers included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against South Florida Produce, LLC and we can help.
+You may be entitled to compensation by filing a lawsuit against South Florida Produce, LLC and we can help.

 What’s the problem?